latamteks-cmyk/SmartEdify_V0/apps/web/admin-portal/README.md

-# Admin Portal
+# User Portal

-This is the administration and management application for the SmartEdify platform.
+This is the main application for user interaction with the SmartEdify platform.

 ## Getting Started